 - If your children wear glasses or contact lenses make sure they are in good condition and that the prescriptions for the lenses are current.

-- Immunization is the key factor to prevent the spread of childhood diseases.
-Is your child properly vaccinated and/or immunized against childhood diseases?
-Staying up-to-date with immunizations and keeping a record or log will ensure your child's health against needless suffering, extended absences from school and protect the younger children in the family.
+- Immunization is the key factor in preventing the spread of childhood diseases.
+Is your child vaccinated against childhood diseases?
+Staying up-to-date with vaccinations and keeping a record or log will ensure your child's health against needless suffering, extended absences from school and as well protect the younger children in the family.
 Please click on Vaccinations and Immunizations to read “Proof of Immunization Required’ before entering school and ‘Facts vs. Myths about vaccinations.

 - Organize your child's 'Medical History Records' and 'Emergency Medical Contact Information' and provide copies of this information to your child's school and any other person that would be responsible for your child should he/she become sick or injured.
 The document should include information relating to prescription medications, medical problems, previous surgeries as well as pertinent family history and emergency contacts.

-- Complete a 'Consent to Treat' form and give copies to the school nurse and any other caregiver that is assigned to take care of your child should they need to go to the emergency department.
+- Complete a 'Consent to Treat' form and give copies to the school nurse and any other caregiver that is assigned to take care of your child should they need to go to the hospital.

 - Coordinate with the school nurse and your child's physician to develop action plans for known health issues, such as asthma, diabetes, or food allergies and communicate these plans to all appropriate caregivers.

-- Schedule dental check ups before the school year begins.
+- Schedule a dental check up before the school year begins.

 Here is a list of some of the items that your child may need for school: